microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

     This would generate an API that could enumerate unexpected fields in the schema-aware API.

 Additionally an API could be added to struct nodes to enumerate all unexpected fields.
-API wise this looks similar to the existing extra fields support, but its distinct in its use-case and performance characteristics.
+API wise this looks similar to the existing extra fields support, but it is distinct in its use-case and performance characteristics.
 Extra local fields were designed to allow allow arbitrary fields, without bloating the stored schema: in the previous system adding and removing N extra local fields with different keys currently makes no schema changes where as adding a bunch of fields to the stored scheme as unrecognized fields in the proposed schema system would bloat the document schema proportionally.
 Instead this feature is only intended for when an application has a view schema for a field that other applications using the document might not have.